lurkny/LinearAlg/README.md

     /opt/intel/mkl/lib/intel64

-If MKL is installed and it is persistently giving problems during linking, Support for MKL can be disabled by editing the CMakeLists.txt file, deleting CMakeCache.txt and re-running the CMake based installation.
+If MKL is installed and it is persistently giving problems during linking, Support for MKL can be disabled by editing the cmakeLists.txt file, deleting cmakeCache.txt and re-running the cmake based installation.
 Comment out the line containing:

     INCLUDE(ARMA_FindMKL)